 - possibly the position you hold in your company

-- and data that arise in connection with the method of payment you have selected (banking details).
+- data that arise in connection with the method of payment you have selected (banking details)

 All other particulars are voluntary and serve the purpose of personalising our communication with you.